 For more information on how to fix and flips homes including how to find properties, how to finance them, how to repair them and how to make the most money fix and flipping, check out my new book Fix and Flip Your Way to Financial Freedom.
 The book is available at Amazon as a 171 eBook or in paperback as well!

 My plan is to hold this property for the long-term.
 I will keep bringing in more income every year from the property as it appreciates and the mortgage gets paid down.
 With enough long-term rental properties, the income becomes very significant.
 With the flip, I have the $19,000 profit before taxes and that is all.
 I have to keep finding more properties, fix them up and sell them to make another profit.
 But the rental is a cash-cow continuing to produce every year.

 I fix and flip about ten houses a year and use much of that income to buy rental properties.
-When I flip houses, I have a much less strict criteria for properties.
-I am not searching a very specific place for four or five bedroom homes, built in the last 40 years.
-With flips I am looking for any house that will give me a good profit margin, preferably at least 20 percent of the final selling price.
+When I flip houses, I have much less strict criteria for properties.
+I am not searching for a very specific place for four or five bedroom homes, built in the last 40 years.
+With flips, I am looking for any house that will give me a good profit margin, preferably at least 20% of the final selling price.
 Most of the flips I buy do not have the rental potential to create the cash flow I need.

 For more information on how to buy the best rentals which will make the most money, check out my book: Build a Rental Property Empire: The no-nonsense book on finding deals, financing the right way, and managing wisely.
 The book is 374 pages long, comes in paperback or as an eBook and is an Amazon bestseller.